Right to Information

 All applications will be determined in accordance with the GIPA Act.
 Section 43 of the GIPA Act provides that an access application cannot be made for "excluded information" of the agency, and Schedule 2, Clause 1 of the GIPA Act provides that excluded information of the ODPP is information relating to our prosecution function.
 Accordingly access applications for prosecution files or any information from a prosecution file are invalid applications under the GIPA Act, and this information will not be provided.

-You can find out more about your right to information and new ways to access NSW government information from the Office of the Information Commission (OIC):
+You can find out more about your right to information and new ways to access NSW government information from the Information and Privacy Commission NSW (IPC):

 Additional information about material available on this website and from the Office of the Director of Public Prosecutions, please see Open Access Information.